 There are many writers already creating content in CC, and there is still great need for content.
 However, becoming a writer in Constant Content and being able to sell is no easy task.

 1. If You Can’t Spell or Can’t Write Correct English, Don’t Sign Up

 Constant Content is no blog.
 It’s no place like Squidoo, Hubpages, WordPress, or Blogger.
 It’s not even like any moderated article sites like eZineArticles or Associated Content.
 CC is very strict in terms of grammar and punctuation; most of the articles accepted in AC or article sites do not pass through to CC.

 If your spelling and grammar suck, then this is not your place.
 Before submitting my articles in CC, I edit one last time to make sure that no accidental errors have encroached.
 Because otherwise, the rejection letter will be there awaiting me in a day’s time.
 Every article you send in, however experienced you are in CC, passes through the hands of the editor.

 Another important thing is plagiarism.
 CC is very particular about plagiarized content.
 Do not submit any article that don’t own.
 CC has subscription to CopyScape, which scans text files to find copies even from the offline archives.

-2. Be Sure to Follow Formatting Guidelines
+2. Be Sure to Follow Formatting Guidelines of Constant Content

 The formatting of CC content is thus: 12 pt New Times Roman font.
 Titles and subtitles should be in bold face.
 You have to capitalize the titles appropriately (i.e., the first letter of each word in caps).
 You have to submit in the MS Word format.
 Do not include any link to any resource in the article, unless you want prompt rejection.
 Do not place your name in the article, unless you want credit explicitly.
 However, articles with name included are not popular among purchasers.